citadel

 Corsica is 112 miles long at its longest and 52 miles wide at its widest.
 It has 620 miles of coastline with 200 beaches.
 It’s home to the world-famous GR 20 Trail and has over 120 summits.
 Simmer down Corsica, my flights are booked.

 We have 12 days.
-I’d like to cover ground but not feel rushed.
+I want to cover ground but not feel rushed.
 Visit areas with different terrain and activities.
 Dine on authentic Corsican food and drink local wine.
 It’s a tall order, but Corsica delivers.

 In Corsica, there are no bad regions (only bad drivers).
 Note the map of our route above.
 Those art school fees are really paying off, Dad.